 The Danish Gambling Authority is responsible for ensuring a well-regulated gambling market in Denmark.
-Therefore, we are always interested in hearing if problems with a gambling provider arise.
-Some enquiries may cause the Danish Gambling Authority to examine the conditions closer and possibly ask the gambling provider to change its practice if we find it necessary.
+Therefore, we are always interested in hearing if problems with a gambling operator arise.
+Some enquiries may cause the Danish Gambling Authority to examine the conditions closer and possibly ask the gambling operator to change its practice if we find it necessary.
 If we proceed with the enquiry, we are not at liberty to keep you informed of the process, as the Danish Gambling Authority cannot comment on specific cases.

 It is also possible to file a complaint to Center for Klageløsning regarding the purchase of a service.
 You will find the requirements for filing a complaint on Forbrugerklagenævnet’s website forbrug.dk.

 If you wish to file a complaint against advertising and marketing of gambling products